NotSoOld/OpenGPSS/Manual.md

 ### fac_enter - occupy facility by taking one of its free places
 - Prototype:
 ```
-:fac_enter(
+fac_enter(
-             word fac_name
+          word fac_name,
+          int xact_volume (default == 1)
          );
 ```
 - Usage:

 This block is used to simulate a facility which can be occupied by some number of xacts.
 If facility *fac\_name* has free places, xact will move further and will be present in facility's busyness list.
 If facility is fully busy, xact will stop at this block and will try to enter this facility again every beat until it proceeds.
+Xact can occupy more than one facility 'seat', it can be set by *xact\_volume* argument.

 *fac\_enter* is usually queued by *queue\_enter* and *queue\_leave* blocks to gather iformation about how long xacts wait to enter busy facility and how much of them are waiting.

 - Example:
 ```
-:fac_enter(CPU);
+fac_enter(CPU);
 ```
 - Additional hacks: